sftpplus/sftpplus-docs/doc_source/configuration/accounts.rst

     More details about SSH key authentication can be found :ref:`in the dedicated section <ssh-key-authentication>`.

-    To disable reading SSH public keys from local files, set to `Disabled`.
+    To disable reading SSH public keys from local files let it empty.

     This feature is not available in Windows for local or domain accounts.
     Use application accounts for implementing SSH key-based authentication on